-Auditions take place the first week of school.
+This choir is a choral ensemble of 30-40 singers in Grades 10-12.
 Students will learn to sing at a high level, and are expected to be at many performances throughout the year and to work on their repertoire.
 Part of the assessment in this class consists of singing in quartets three to four times a year.
 Students receive 1.0 credit for successfully completing this course.
 If a student is in Concert Choir they must also sing in the School Chorus.